deverl/oauth_tester/README.md

 ## Overview

-This is a simple node app that provides a means of testing the TSheets OAuth flow.
-It demonstrates signing in to TSheets (which fetches a code), exchanging the code for a token, and doing a refresh of a token.
+This is a simple node app that provides a means of testing the Quickbooks Time OAuth flow.
+It demonstrates signing in to Quickbooks Time (which fetches a code), exchanging the code for a token, and doing a refresh of a token.

 ## Setup

-### In the TSheets App
+### In the Quickbooks Time App

  * Create a new API app (amorweb-prd or armorweb01)
  * Set the redirect\_uri to [http://localhost:4000/api/v1/oauth\_handler/](http://localhost:4000/api/v1/oauth\_handler/)